When Do Babies Drop From Three to Two Naps - Baby Chick

 • Is your baby waking up early in the morning?
 (Before 6 a.m.)

-If your baby is around 6-8 months old, and these things are happening for two weeks consistently, it’s likely time to make the transition.
+If your baby is around 6-8 months old and these things have been happening consistently for two weeks, it’s likely time to make the transition.
 We recommend waiting two weeks before making any significant changes because, as you know, many factors can impact a baby’s sleep.
 They could be going through a developmental leap, teething, recovering from illness, or in a growth spurt.

 This may not seem like a huge deal, but when you’re only awake for a couple of hours at a time, it makes a big difference.
 We don’t suggest making the change all at once.
 We want to avoid having a super overtired and cranky baby.
 Your end goal is to have your baby awake for 2.5 – 3.5 hours at a time.